-- 3.4.5.
+- Arden itself.
+The George Fentham Arboretum was planted in 2010.
+This is deciduous woodland that leads from the Spinney. - 3.4.5.
 Within the village of Hampton-in-Arden the landscape is dominated by trees (including broadleaved species oak, ash and sycamore).
 The churchyard displays mature lime, hornbeam, ash and sycamore.
 The village green supports conifer species, contrasted by the adjacent roadside limes and an ancient horse chestnut.
 Trees planted in large gardens and open public spaces complete the overall aspect of the tree dominated landscape.
 The Parish Council regards the arboreal aspect of the village as paramount when considering any proposed development. - 3.4.6.
 The village areas within the Parish are also characterised by the number of green spaces that are open and accessible to the public.
 These spaces are valued immensely by residents within the Parish (as demonstrated in the results of the Consultation Survey) and they wish to see these areas maintained and protected.
-The Consultation Survey and the Parish Council have identified the following as important green spaces within the Parish: the Spinney, the Recreation Ground, the George Fentham Arboretum, Catherine-de-Barnes Common, the Village Green, Peel Close, the school playing fields, the allotments, the Wildflower Meadow, the churchyard and the wildlife pond constructed by the George Fentham Trust in 201428. - 3.4.7.
-In accordance with NPPF29 it is possible for local communities (through Neighbourhood Plans) to identify green areas of particular importance to them for special protection, by designating land as a Local Green Space.
+The Consultation Survey and the Parish Council have identified the following as important green spaces within the Parish: the Spinney, the Recreation Ground, the George Fentham Arboretum, Catherine-de-Barnes Common, the Village Green, Peel Close, the school playing fields, the allotments, the Wildflower Meadow, the churchyard and the wildlife pond constructed by the George Fentham Trust in 2014. - 3.4.7.
+In accordance with NPPF it is possible for local communities (through Neighbourhood Plans) to identify green areas of particular importance to them for special protection, by designating land as a Local Green Space.
 Through this designation local communities are able to rule out new development other than in very special circumstances. - 3.4.8.
 The criteria from NPPF for Local Green Space designation is outlined below: - green space is in reasonably close proximity to the community it serves; - the green area is demonstrably special to a local community and holds a particular local significance: for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; - the green space concerned is local in character; and, - the green space is not an extensive tract of land. - 3.4.9.
 The NPPF notes that there is no upper or lower threshold in the size of local green spaces.
-However, the Solihull Green Spaces Strategy30 states that local green spaces are "areas of unrestricted public access" that "are larger than 1.5ha but smaller than 8 ha"31. - 3.4.10.
-Of the green spaces identified as valuable and worthy of protection by parishioners the following qualify as 'Local Green Spaces' for the following reasons under the NPPF criteria: - providing recreational value: the Recreation Ground, the school playing field, the allotments and the green at Peel Close; - providing tranquillity and richness of wildlife: the Spinney, the George Fentham Arboretum, the Wildflower Meadow, Catherine-de-Barnes Common and the wildlife pond; and, - providing beauty and historic value: the Village Green and the churchyard.
+However, the Solihull Green Spaces Strategy states that local green spaces are "areas of unrestricted public access" that "are larger than 1.5ha but smaller than 8 ha". - 3.4.10.
+Of the green spaces identified as valuable and worthy of protection by parishioners the following qualify as 'Local Green Spaces' for the following reasons under the NPPF criteria: - providing recreational value: the Recreation Ground, the school playing field, the allotments and the green at Peel Close; - providing tranquillity and richness of wildlife: the Spinney, the George Fentham Arboretum, the Wildflower Meadow, Catherine-de-Barnes Common and the wildlife pond; and, - providing beauty and historic value: the Village Green and the churchyard

-28 The former cricket field and the grounds of Hampton Manor have been excluded from this list as they are not publically accessible.
+&lt;sup>32 The former cricket field and the grounds of Hampton Manor have been excluded from this list as they are not publically accessible.

-29 See Paragraphs 76 to 78 of NPPF
+&lt;sup>33 See Paragraphs 76 to 78 of NPPF

-30 Produced by Solihull MBC (adopted August 2006)
+&lt;sup>34 Produced by Solihull MBC (adopted August 2006)

-31 Paragraph 316 of Solihull Green Spaces Strategy produced by Solihull MBC (adopted August 2006)
+&lt;sup>35 Paragraph 316 of Solihull Green Spaces Strategy produced by Solihull MBC (adopted August 2006)